bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 tags: [hugo]
 ---

-The folder structure lays the foundation for the website structure.
+The {$content} folder structure of our Hugo project lays the foundation for the website structure.
 {.p-first} <!--more-->

 It may take a little while to get your head around Hugo’s content structure.
 It’s helping me to keep Hugo’s general goal in mind: The folder structure and all the files therein are rendered as straightforwardly as possible.
 Organizational overhead is avoided — small details matter instead.
 {.inline}

 {{< mnote >}}
-This theme focuses on Markdown content.
-But Hugo also offers to process HTML files, data, and many other content formats.
+**By the way:** This theme is focused on Markdown content.
+But Hugo also offers to process HTML files, data, and some other content formats.
 {{< /mnote >}}

 ## Folder structure